Smooth-scaled death adder

 The smooth-scaled death adder (Acanthophis laevis) is a species of venomous snake in the family Elapidae.
 The species is endemic to Southeast Asia and Oceania.

+Acanthophis laevis is an ambush predator, lying in wait to capture fast-moving prey like mammals and lizards.
+Death adders (genus Acanthophis) have a broad diet, mainly consisting of frogs, lizards, and mammals.
+Females grow larger than males; tail length and head shape also differ between sexes in some species.

 Distribution and habitat

 A. laevis is found in Indonesia and Papua New Guinea.